babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.OMR.md

 - Recognition of scanned images and photos.
 - Ability to process rotated and perspective (side viewed) images.
 - Recognize data from tests, exams, questionnaires, surveys etc.
-- High accuracy rate & ability to pxport the results in CSV format.
+- High accuracy rate & ability to export the results in CSV format.
 - Create templates and images from text markup.

 ## Save OMR Results As